Adam-S988/QAP1---Java/README.md

 Author - Adam Stevenson

-This repo is shoing some basic examples of Java files, with constructors and methods.
+This repo is showing some basic examples of Java files, with constructors and methods.